metaplex-foundation/docs/docs/programs/token-metadata/instructions.md

 This instruction freezes a Token account but only if you are the Delegate Authority of the Token account.

-Because Mint Authority and Freeze Authority of NFTs are transfered to the Master Edition / Edition PDA, this instruction is the only why for a delegate to prevent the owner of an NFT to transfer it.
+Because Mint Authority and Freeze Authority of NFTs are transferred to the Master Edition / Edition PDA, this instruction is the only way for a delegate to prevent the owner of an NFT to transfer it.

-This enables a variety of uses-cases such as preventing someone to sell its NFT whilst being listed in an escrowless marketplace.
+This enables a variety of use-cases such as preventing someone to sell its NFT whilst being listed in an escrowless marketplace.

 </ProgramInstruction>